 Is caulk the same as a sealant?

-Sealants are made from flexible material, usually silicone.
+Sealants are made from a flexible material, usually silicone.
 Caulks fill gaps that don’t move (much).
 Check out the Goop.
 Oh, how I love my Goop.
+Not just automotive.

 What’s the difference between silicone caulk and painter’s (decorator’s) caulk?